AlexiArias/prework-study-guide/README.md

 ## Licence

-Please rever to the LICENSE in the repo.
+Please refer to the LICENSE in the repo.